 Figure 5.5.3: Multi connectivity between two regenerative NTN-based NG-RAN (e.g. gNB on board)

-Note that
+Notes:

-the figure 5.5.3 is for illustrative purposes.
+The figure 5.5.3 is for illustrative purposes.
 Other architecture (e.g. split NG-RAN architecture between satellite and ground) may be considered;

 SRI refers to satellite radio interface in the figure 5.5.3.

+A UE may be allocated one subscriber identity per access link.

+A UE may implement one or two different modems/radios to access simultaneously both access links.

+The user traffic pertaining to a given service session (e.g. an IP session) may be distributed over two different data paths associated to specific QoS requirements and mapped onto distinct access links.

+The access links may operate in same or different frequency bands.

+The distribution of the user traffic onto the access links is expected to be network controlled

 5.5.2 Pre-conditions